piotrekkr/salesforce-archivist/README.md

 before, so I started to search for existing tools.
 I found a few but only [hardisgroupcom/sfdx-hardis](https://github.com/hardisgroupcom/sfdx-hardis) was free and could be used in CLI inside a VM. `sfdx-hardis` has `hardis:org:files:export` command that is responsible for file export.
-It is a good tool but has few shortcomings that can appear quite fast after using it with existing SF org:
+It is a good tool but has few shortcomings that can appear quite fast after using it with existing SF org.
+Here are some of those:
 - **It is focused on object** - This approach is problematic when one object has thousands of files attached to it and something breaks or some files were not downloaded properly.
 Re-run skips download if object directory exist on disk.
 You need to remove whole directory to trigger download again.
 - **Downloading big files sometimes breaks** - I encountered some issues when downloading big files (>1G) and was forced to manually download some files using `curl`.
-- **No download validation** - There seems to be no way to validate if all files were downloaded and if checksums match
+- **No download validation** - There seems to be no way to validate if all files were downloaded and if checksums match.
 - **It does not calculate API calls correctly** - Before actual download starts you are presented with statistics about how many calls will be issued.
 The problem is that those calculations do not take into account actual download calls.
   You can hit API limit pretty quickly and lock all other apps using same REST API.